How to beHappy at Home

 Family photographs, souvenirs from trips abroad and artwork made by the kids are all little touches that make a house a home and bring back those happy memories every time you look at them.

 Find places for the little things that bring a smile to your face and you'll soon start to love your living space again.
-Be sure to add a bright bunch of flowers to finish things off!
+Be sure to add a bright bunch of flowers or a colourful house plant to finish things off!

 3. Make your bed